legennd48/alx-higher_level_programming/0x12-javascript-warm_up/README.md

+# Description
-learning Js and a SWE student @ALX
+learning Js and a SWE student at ALX